 Balloon Ride over Masai Mara

-For those that have some extra money to spend I would recommend a hot air balloon ride over Maasai Mara game reserve.
+For those that have some extra money to spend I would recommend a hot air balloon ride over Masai Mara game reserve.
 This will cost you about $400 per person but its very memorable.
 There is normally a designated point at which you will congregate for the balloon ride.

 The trip is normally done at around 6am in the morning when the sun is just about to rise.
 You will be picked from your camp or lodge and driven to the spot where the balloon lifts off.